ivan-kopylove/sandbox-java/README.md

 # Java Sandbox: A Developer's Playground

-Welcome to the Java Sandbox!
+Welcome to the Java Incubator.

-This repository serves as a dynamic, evolving space designed to experiment with various Java language practices and scenarios.
+This projects serves as

+- a dynamic, evolving space designed to experiment with various Java language practices and scenarios.
+- incubator for more complex projects — a set of boilerplate snippets / patterns to serve as a trampoline for a more complex project.

 You'll find a range of examples here—from simple "Hello World" applications to more comprehensive explorations of Java's capabilities.

 ### Key Features: